-Secondly, all of my work, to varying degrees, is made up of multiples of a single form, sometimes with as many as one thousand multiplied objects making up the whole.
-For example, my work “Birds” incorporates about 700 versions of the same sculptural form.
-Because my works are hand made, this repetition has certain implications.
+Repetition is an important part of my art making process.
+All of my work, to varying degrees, is made up of multiples of a single form, sometimes with as many as one thousand multiplied objects making up the whole.
+For example, my work Dictionaries incorporates one thousand versions of the same sculptural form.
+Since my works are hand made, this repetition has certain implications.
 The repetition, while similar to a factory process in method, amplifies the unique qualities of the handmade.
 We observe the incalculable differences between each copy, and the variation between them become as important as the similarity.
-This kind of repetition can be found throughout nature.
-For example, a field of grass is made up of multiple blades, each slightly different than the next.
-Repeating a form in abundance takes a tremendous amount of patience as well as time and for me is a form of meditation.

 Time also plays a fundamental role in my art making process.
 With each new work, I reinvent the way I use Do paper.
 When looking at my works, one will see that same material appears to be different each time.
 This is due to a process involves experimentation when time becomes a very important ingredient in the reinventing process.
 For example, Birds appear to look like stone while Dictionaries look like terra-cotta.

 Over the years, I have been using other materials to support, but Do paper is always the main material in my work.
 Working with Do paper offers me a way to; meet my material needs, engage with my culture, and collaborate with nature, equally.